mirtizakh/Android-Mockito/AndroidMockito/README.md

 #### Stub
 * Stub objects provides predefined answers to method execution made during test.
 * A stub is an implementation that returns hardcoded responses.
+It provides fake data to the SUT (System Under Test).
 * For example, instead of calling actual service, stub is called and it returns back an expected response.
 #### Spy
+* It records information about how the class is being used.
+* The spy can tell the test what parameters it was given, how many times it was called, and what, if any, the return value was.
 #### Mock